Arizona executes inmate for 1984 killing 8-year-old girl

 The U.S. Supreme Court cleared the way for Atwood’s execution Wednesday morning after rejecting a final appeal by his lawyers.
 He died at 10:16 a.m., Brnovich said.

+The witnesses said he thanked the priest for “for coming today and shepherding me into the faith” and added: “I pray the Lord will have mercy on all of us and that the Lord will have mercy on me.”

+Witnesses also said the process of setting up IVs into Atwood for the injection went smoothly, though medical personnel could not locate a vein for his right arm and put the IV in his right hand, at Atwood’s suggestion.

-Judges in recent weeks rebuffed attempts by Atwood’s lawyers to have the execution delayed.
-He has maintained that he is innocent.
+Judges in recent weeks had rebuffed attempts by Atwood’s lawyers to have the execution delayed.

-Atwood’s lawyers argued that Atwood’s degenerative spinal condition would make it excruciatingly painful for him to be strapped on his back to a gurney, where prisoners lie as they receive lethal injections.
-The lawyers have also questioned whether the state officials met a requirement for the lethal injection drug’s expiration date to fall after the execution date.

 Prosecutors claimed that Atwood was trying to indefinitely postpone his execution through legal maneuvers, saying his pain would be be alleviated by propping him with a pillow on the gurney, which has a tilting function.